ke6jjj/n0ary-bbs/README.md

 # Installation

-To install the BBS you'll need to run the `make install` rule, you'll need to set up a user ID for the bbs to run under, and finally you'll need to edit the BBS configuration file, `<bbs-dir>/etc/Config`
+To install the BBS and get it running you'll need to take several steps, each of which is detailed below.
+As a general outline, though, you'll need to:

+1. Install the BBS binaries and scripts.
+1. Establish a UNIX user for the BBS to run as.
+1. Edit the BBS "Config" file and ensure that "BBS_DIR" is correct.
+1. Run the bbs "bootstrap" script to set up the BBS for the first time.
+1. If you'll be using TNCs, set up TNC device permissions and make them stick.
+1. Make edits to the system to ensure the BBS starts up at boot.

+Let's describe each of these steps in detail.

 ## Make install

+After compiling all of the BBS you are ready to install the binaries and other utilities.
+Do so by running

     cd src/
     gmake install

 ## BBS user ID

-Create a user for the BBS to run under.
-Perhaps use `bbs`.
+Next you'll need to ensure your system has a non-privileged user for the BBS processes to run under.
+It's best if you use `bbs`.

 ## BBS Configuration

-The BBS has many options to configure.
+Next you'll need to get a basic Config file for the BBS set up.

 To begin, you should probably copy `<bbs-dir>/etc/Config.sample` to `<bbs-dir>/etc/Config` and then edit it.

-There are many comments inside the sample configuration file for setting things up.
+There are many comments inside the sample configuration file for setting things up, but at this stage the most important thing to ensure is that the "BBS_DIR" setting is correct.

+## BBS Bootstrapping

+After you have the Config file in place and ensured that "BBS_DIR" is set correctly within it, you're ready to run the "bootstrap" script to make sure that the BBS's various sub-directories and database files are initialized.

+1. Ensure that the BBS_DIR directory is owned by the `bbs` user and its permissions are set up so that the `bbs` user can create sub-directories under it. (`-rwxr-xr-x`).

+2. Become the BBS user (`sudo su -m bbs`).

+3. Run the bootstrap script, pointing it at the BBS config file:

+   /usr/local/libexec/bbs-init.sh <bbs-dir>/etc/Config

 ## Hardware Access